 As the copyright go-to person, you’ll find there are many things to spend money on.
 It’s important to purchase books and newsletters about copyright and place them on a reference shelf/intranet page for you and your colleagues to consult.
 You need some training in copyright law so you can make sound judgments that keep your copyright risks to a minimum.
 And you may also want to train coworkers so they know the basics of copyright law and licensing, too.

 You may need money to hire a copyright consultant or get assistance from your legal department (if you have one) to develop a copyright policy.
 The policy will guide copyright compliance matters in your organization and be a reference tool for you and your colleagues.
 You may also need a budget to consult with an external copyright lawyer on questions you can't answer.

 4. Get Educated

 You don't need to get a law degree to be the copyright go-to person.
 In fact, many nonlawyers who work on copyright issues daily know more about managing copyright than many lawyers.
-Locate books on copyright and licensing that are written for non lawyers (there are several available).
+Locate books on copyright and licensing that are written for nonlawyers (there are several available).
 Read websites and blogs (keeping in mind that many of these may have a particular perspective rather than provide straightforward copyright information).

 Self-study can take you far on copyright issues.
 But you should also consider taking online and in-person courses to learn basic principles, upgrade your knowledge, and stay on top of changes in the law.

 5. Get Help

-It’s important that you establish contacts with other copyright professionals.
-Build a support system by attending conferences and meeting others who work in copyright, networking with fellow students in copyright courses, and joining online copyright communities.
+It's important that you establish contacts with other copyright professionals.
+Build a support system by attending conferences and meeting others who work in copyright.
+Also network with fellow students in copyright courses, and join online copyright communities.